shanicky4ever/TALMISER/README.md

 All the config are stored in `configs/<dataset_name>.yaml`, you can add a new yaml file to add a new dataset, or add new model details in existing yaml file to build a new model.

 After that, just repeat the running steps.

+# Results

+All the results show in report or presentation, can be found in dtmc_results folder.